mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Additional Option: Provides another competitive option for pilots who are too light.
 - [ ] Simple to Implement: Easy to implement and test without major rule changes.
 - [ ] Simple to Verify: Can be based on glider's certified weight range, avoiding complex pilot weigh-ins.
+- [ ] Improves Pilot Motivation: Offers a tangible goal for a wider range of pilots, increasing engagement and satisfaction.
+- [ ] Positive Precedent: The model has been well-received in some competition series (e.g. SRS), where pilots are reportedly happy with the system.
+- [ ] Non-Invasive: Implemented through scoring and logistics, without requiring physical modifications to gliders or changes to race routes.
 - [ ] Preserves "Overall" Winner: Keeps the traditional structure of a single overall champion.
 - [ ] Preserves Ranking: Keeps the "Overall" WPRS ranking and just introduces another filter.
 - [ ] Other: __________